thekrprince/javascript-problem-solving/Algorithm & Data Structure Theory/4-Problem-Solving-Patterns.md

     Examples:
     Two Sum: Given an array of numbers, find two numbers that add up to a specific target sum.
 You can use two pointers to scan from both ends of the array, gradually moving them toward the center.
 Solution is Algorithm & Data Structure Theory\4.2-multiple-pointers1.js
     Reverse a String/Array: You can use two pointers, one starting from the beginning and the other from the end, and swap the elements until you reach the middle of the array.
+Solution is Algorithm & Data Structure Theory\4.3-reverse-an-array.js

    - Three Pointers: